 - Salt – I use enough to make these cookies fall into the “salty and sweet” category, so you may want to reduce the amount of salt if you want more sweetness and less saltiness.

 - Old-fashioned rolled oats – Not instant oats.
+Quick-cooking oats are smaller and won’t create the same chewy texture.

 How to Make No Bake Peanut Butter Cookies

 - Place the brown sugar, milk, and butter in a large saucepan.
 Cook over medium heat, stirring occasionally, until the butter has melted.
 Increase the heat to medium-high, and bring to a boil.
 Boil for 1 minute.
+If you have a candy thermometer, use that to cook the mixture to 230°F.

 - Add peanut butter, vanilla, and salt.
 Remove the pan from the heat, and stir in the peanut butter, vanilla, and salt.
 Stir until smooth.